 This course aims at presenting the recent advances in privacy-preserving cryptography.
-More precisely, it will cover the topics of advanced cryptographic primitives that protects the privacy of its users, such as group signatures.
+More precisely, it covers the topics of advanced cryptographic primitives to protect the privacy of their users, such as group signatures or blind signatures.

 Lectures: In room CS26 on: